 This isn’t a sales pitch.

-It’s just a collection of the nine paintings people have returned to over the years.
+It’s simply a collection of the nine paintings people have returned to again and again over the years.

 Top Nine Most Loved Sedona Art